Supported privacy types for 911 servicesFollow

-- If P_ASSERTED is the selected privacy type, Bandwidth will pull the TN from the ' P-Asserted-Identify' field only.
+- If P_ASSERTED is the selected privacy type, Bandwidth will pull the TN from the P-Asserted-Identity field only.

-- If there is no TN information populated in 'P-Asserted-Identify', the value in the 'Remote-Party-ID' field will then be used.
+- If there's no TN information populated in P-Asserted-Identity, the value in the Remote-Party-ID field will then be used.

-- If there is no TN information populated in 'P-Charge-Info', the value in the 'Remote-Party-ID' header will then be used.
+- If there's no TN information populated in P-Charge-Info, the value in the Remote-Party-ID header will then be used.

-- If no TN information is populated in 'Remote-Party-ID', the TN populated in the 'P-Asserted-Identify' header will be used.
+- If no TN information is populated in Remote-Party-ID, the TN populated in the P-Asserted-Identity header will be used.

-- Finally, if there is no value in 'P-Asserted-Identify', the TN in the ‘From’ header is used.
+- Finally, if there's no value in P-Asserted-Identity, the TN in the From header will be used.

-If no information is populated in any of the above fields, the call will receive a generic ANI and will be passed to the ECC (Emergency Call Center) for processing, unless you have requested that unprovisioned calls be denied.
+If no information is populated in any of the above fields, the call will receive a generic ANI and will be passed to the Emergency Call Center (ECC) for processing, unless you've requested that unprovisioned calls be denied.

-Populating values in all privacy headers (P-Asserted-Identity, Remote-Party-ID, and P-Charge-Info) is not recommended.
+Note: We don't recommend populating values in all privacy headers (P-Asserted-Identity, Remote-Party-ID, and P-Charge-Info).

 Was this article helpful?